This is an excerpt from the Don Drummond chapter in my Skatalites biography.

 16. Roy Sterling interviewed by the author, November 8, 1998.

 Thanks and respect are due to many for their assistance.
-First, to those that have left us, including Sister Ignatius, Clement Dodd, Lloyd Knibb, Tommy McCook, “Dizzy” Johnny Moore, Roy Sterling, Sonny Bradshaw, Justin Yap and Rolando Alphonso.
-Also to Richard Fletcher, Roberto Sterle, Ray Hurford, Rico Rodriguez, Lester Sterling, Ernest Ranglin, Roy Edwards, Granville Darby, Headley Bennett, Roberto Moore and Michelle Keyo.
+First, to those that have left us, including Sister Ignatius, Clement Dodd, Lloyd Knibb, Tommy McCook, “Dizzy” Johnny Moore, Roy Sterling, Rico Rodriguez, Sonny Bradshaw, Headley Bennett, Justin Yap and Rolando Alphonso.
+Also to Richard Fletcher, Roberto Sterle, Ray Hurford, Lester Sterling, Ernest Ranglin, Roy Edwards, Heather Augustyn, Granville Darby, Roberto Moore and Michelle Keyo.